hindu-comm/weblogs/manasataramgini/2008/11/2008-11-27_the-mohammedan-invasion-of-bharata-nov-26-27-2008.md

 not being settled, or that their useless operations in Afghanistan might be interrupted or that their dear client TSP was not really involved.
-They even suggested that we should work with the terrorist state towards a solution\!
+They even suggested that we should work with the terrorist state towards a solution!
 But the reality is, now is the time the mlechCha-s are not capable of defending TSP or TSB at all.
 So this is the time to smash both these Islamic potentates.
 Isolating internal Moslems from their external inspiration will help limit their destructive capacity to a certain degree.

-\-We cannot depend on any of the Anglospheric states for any kind alliance.
+-We cannot depend on any of the Anglospheric states for any kind alliance.
 There were two nations that we \*might\* be able to count on as allies \[and that too specifically only in tactical or arms sales related issues\] – Israel (on a personal note, I was touched by the kind inquiry by an Israeli acquaintance on the unfolding invasion) and the Rus.
-However, we should be prepared to do all fighting on our own, with at best some hardware support from these allies — everyone ultimately has to fight their own battles.
+However, we should be prepared to do allfighting on our own, with at best some hardware support from these allies — everyone ultimately has to fight their own battles.

-\-Some have been excessively critical of the India army and police.
+-Some have been excessively critical of the India army and police.
 Of course there are deep problems with these institutions but the real factor crippling them is the civilian political leadership.
 So there is no point shifting the blame to the limb when the brain is affected.